My name is Madalina (Ina) Fiterau, I'm a sixth year PhD student in Machine Learning at Carnegie Mellon University.

 My main interests are query-specific models for decision support systems, learning with structured sparsity, dimensionality reduction in an active learning setting and anomalous pattern detection.
-My current research explores the idea of building small ensembles of low-dimensional components which are applicable to significant subsets of data, such that every sample can be handled using one of these submodels or using a sparse mixture of them.
-The methods I'm developing optimize the assignment of samples to sub-models and the dimensionality reduction for the learners on the submodels are performed jointly, using a convex formulation.
+My current research explores the idea of building small ensembles of low-dimensional components which are applicable to significant subsets of data, such that any given sample can be handled using one of these sub-models or a sparse mixture of them.
+The methods I'm developing optimize the assignment of samples to sub-models while reducing the dimensionality of the solvers in the ensemble.

 Application-wise, I am working on analysing vital sign data obtained by monitoring patients admitted to the Intensive Care Unit.
-My interest in the use of machine learning for medical applications.
-This is the focus of the MLCDA@NIPS workshop I co-organized with Jenna Wiens and Finale Doshi-Velez, and the ML4CHG NIPS workshop, which I co-organized in 2014 with Julia Vogt and Gunnar Rätsch.
+I am generally interested in the use of machine learning systems for medical applications.
+This is the focus of the MLCDA NIPS workshop, which I co-organized in 2013 with Jenna Wiens and Finale Doshi-Velez, and the ML4CHG NIPS workshop, which I co-organized in 2014 with Julia Vogt and Gunnar Rätsch.

 I've started off as a software engineer, having received my BEng from Politehnica Timisoara, Romania in 2009.
 Designing and coding software systems is something I enjoy, which is one of the reasons why I've twice interned at Google, working with Jonathan Scott (summer of 2011) and Parisa Haghani (summer of 2013).
 I have also completed a research internship at Microsoft Research Cambridge, working with Peter Kontschieder.

 [active learning; dimensionality reduction; ensemble methods]

-- Detection of nuclear threats from vehicles scanned at the US border.
+- Application: Detection of nuclear threats from vehicles scanned at the US border.

 One of the many projects under way at the Auton Lab, this presents a multiclass discrimination problem where expert feedback is available.